Almonds Natures Vitamin And Protein Storehouse

 To get raw organic almonds, you will need to purchase them 100 pounds at a time, from a company in California.
 They come in in 10-pound boxes.
 We have found that our neighbors love them, so it's easy to order this large quantity.
-We use almond for making milk, cheeses and breads.
+We use almonds for making milk, cheeses, and bread.

 More Protein Than An Egg